mec-kon/led-strip-website/README.md

 ### Raspberry Pi
-The easiest way to run the website is to use my self-programmed [server](https://github.com/mec-kon/led-strip-server), as it not only hosts the website, but also controls the Led Band.
+The easiest way to run the website is to use my self-programmed [server](https://github.com/mec-kon/led-strip-server), as it not only hosts the website, but also controls the LED strip.
 This project is already included in my [server](https://github.com/mec-kon/led-strip-server) project as submodule.

 [Check out my led-strip-server on github](https://github.com/mec-kon/led-strip-server)